nicfv/Me/docs/blog/posts/2024-01-14-phone-number.md

 ## Medium Argument 1

 Your phone battery could die.
 Then what?
 You're locked out of BookFace until you charge it.

-Remember that "BookFace" can represent any app/website - including ones that might be very time sensitive, e.g. to your job, finances, or family.
+> Remember that "BookFace" can represent any app/website - including ones that might be very time sensitive, e.g. to your job, finances, academics, or family.

 Okay, what if you lose your phone?
 In most cases, that means you lose your phone number with it.
 Unfortunately, it's not that simple to recover your lost phone number.
 So, no phone = no phone number = locked out of your accounts?
 What a horrible day that would be!

 ## Medium Argument 2